Cacutss/Garden-Jam/README.md

 # JamFrog
-An audio visualizer with a twist, gives you a customized per audio self-playing frogger! created in pygame and ffmpeg for [boot.dev](https://boot.dev)'s 2025 Hackathon!
+An audio visualizer with a twist, gives you a customized per audio self-playing frogger! created in librosa, pygame and ffmpeg for [boot.dev](https://boot.dev)'s 2025 Hackathon!
 ## Requirements
 * **Python 3.12+**
 * **[ffmpeg](https://ffmpeg.org/download.html)**